neerajk555/SQL-Training-exercise/module-06-subqueries-ctes/06-Error-Detective.md

 Each challenge includes scenario, broken query, error or wrong result, sample data, expected output, guiding questions, and a fix explanation.

+**Beginner Tip:** Subquery bugs often involve NULLs, wrong row counts, or scope issues.
+Test the inner query separately first.
+Watch out for NOT IN with NULLs—it's a classic trap!
+These challenges prepare you for real-world query debugging.

 ---

 ## ED1) NOT IN with NULL nukes your results